-Project Name Description Project Type Status/Timing Potential significant unavoidable impacts Location San Mateo County Transit District Strategic Plan 2015- 2019 40 The 2015-2019 Strategic Plan is a policy blueprint for the San Mateo County Transit District that shapes the agency's direction for the next 5 years.
+Project Name Description Project Type Status/Timing Potential Contributions to Cumulative Impacts Location San Mateo County Transit District Strategic Plan 2015- 2019 The 2015-2019 Strategic Plan is a policy blueprint for the San Mateo County Transit District that shapes the agency's direction for the next 5 years.
 It represents the foundation from which policy, investment and service decisions should be made.
 As the District looks to revitalize transit bus service and grow its ridership, it must continue to manage its fiscal challenges, all while investing in an organization that manages SamTrans buses, Caltrain's rail system, and the Transportation Authority's multimodal funding program and preparing the organization for change.
-Transit plan Updated December 2014 Transportation, land use San Mateo County Countywide Intelligent Transportation System and Traffic Operation System 41 The San Mateo County ITS Strategic Plan represents an important element of a comprehensive transportation plan for the county.
+Transit plan Updated December 2014 Transportation, land use San Mateo County Countywide Intelligent Transportation System and Traffic Operation System The San Mateo County ITS Strategic Plan represents an important element of a comprehensive transportation plan for the county.
 Recognizing that physical and environmental constraints limit the potential for expanding the transportation system infrastructure, ITS offers the opportunity to make more efficient use of existing transportation facilities and services.
 Strategic use of ITS technologies will benefit a broad cross-section of interests, such as goods movement, transit travelers, and auto drivers.
 It will also help local agencies with their jobs of managing congestion, providing mobility improvements, and improving air quality.
-Transportation plan Adopted July 2005 Transportation San Mateo County
+Transportation plan Adopted July 2005 Transportation San Mateo County San Bruno/South San Francisco Community-Based Transportation Plan The San Bruno/South San Francisco CBTP looks at the transportation needs of the community and recommends steps to address these needs.
+The project is part of the MTC's Community-Based Planning Program to look at transportation needs in low income communities.
+Transportation plan Adopted February 2012 Transportation The study area is located in the eastern part of South San Francisco and the northeastern part of San Bruno.
+It is bordered by El Camino Real and Chestnut Avenue to the west, Miller and Maple Avenues to the north, San Juan Avenue to the south, and the San Francisco Bay to the east, excluding the San Francisco International Airport.
+It has an area of 5.40 square miles.
+North Central San Mateo Community-Based Transportation Plan The North Central San Mateo CBTP will look at the transportation needs of the North Central San Mateo community and recommend steps to address these needs.
+The project is part of the MTC's Community-Based Planning Program to look at transportation needs in low income communities.
+This Existing Conditions Report is the first step in the planning process by providing information about the demographics and travel behavior of North Central San Mateo residents, the transportation infrastructure and services, related plans and programs of other agencies, and an initial assessment of transit gaps.
+Transportation plan Adopted 2010 Transportation The City of San Mateo is located in the center of San Mateo County.
+The project area is located in the northern part of the City, and is bordered to the north by Poplar Avenue and US 101, and to the South by the Caltrain railroad tracks, 1st Avenue, Delaware Street, and 5 th Avenue